 Each recharge consumes up to 1,000 XM.
 Tap the “Charge All” button to distribute it evenly between all the portal’s resonators that are not fully charged.
 Tapping the meter for a specific resonator changes the button to read “Charge;” the entire 1,000 XM will then be directed only to that resonator.
 Tap the selected meter to deselect it.
 If the full amount of XM isn’t needed to top off the selected resonator(s), any unused XM is returned to your reserves.
 Note that the higher a resonator’s level, the greater its XM capacity, and thus it will require more charges to fill.
 When the targeted resonator(s) are fully charged, or if you move out of range without a key, the “Charge” button will dim.

-Long-pressing the “Recharge All” or “Recharge” button will perform a “quick recharge.”
-This will draw up to 15,000 XM from your reserves (in blocks of 1,000 XM) at once for recharging, distributing it in the same fashion as a regular recharge.
+The “Boost Charge All” or “Boost Charge” button will draw up to 15,000 XM from your reserves (in blocks of 1,000 XM) at once for recharging, distributing it in the same fashion as a regular recharge.
 This is handy if you need to quickly shore up a portal that is under attack.
 As with the “slow recharge” method, any unused XM is returned to your reserves.

 When you are within the portal’s action range, recharges are always 100% efficient: all the XM you spend is transferred to the portal’s resonators.
 Remote recharges, however, lose some XM in the transfer, and recharge efficiency decreases with range.
 If the efficiency drops below 50%, you will not be able to recharge the portal.
 However, your remote recharges will become more efficient as you level up.
 Your maximum remote recharge range (the distance at which recharge efficiency hits 50%) is computed as follows:

 d = 250,000 × L

 …where d is the distance in meters and L is your current agent level.
 The remote recharge efficiency at a particular distance is computed as follows:

 E = 1 – d ÷ (500,000 × L)